iotaledger/goshimmer/docs/mana_proposal.md

  - respond to mana related queries from other modules,
  - allowing certain modules to overwrite mana of nodes (punishing bad behavior).

- The proposed mana plugin in should keep track of the different mana values of nodes and handle calculation and timely updates.
+ The proposed mana plugin should keep track of the different mana values of nodes and handle calculation and timely updates.
 Mana values are mapped to `nodeID`s and stored in a `map` data structure:
  ```go
 baseMana1Map := map[<nodeID>[]byte]<baseMana1-value>float64, and so on...